What We Do

 We ask, “Why is this happening?”

-This approach, referred to as functional wellness, is the foundation of our practice and has enabled us to help hundreds of patients reverse and heal chronic health issues.
+This approach, referred to as functional wellness, is the foundation of our practice and has enabled us to help hundreds of patients manage and heal chronic health issues.

 Using a variety of tools, including neurological tests and comprehensive laboratory tests, we assess your metabolism, hormones, immune system, gastrointestinal system, and nervous system, and then create a customized plan to help you regain your health.